chenjinghao/SQL_Practice/Leetcode_SQL_50_Plan.md

 ```
 WITH CTE AS (
     SELECT managerId,
+        name,
         COUNT(*) as count_report
     FROM Employee
     GROUP BY managerId
     HAVING COUNT(*) >= 5

 )
+SELECT

-SELECT  e.name as name
+    e.name as name
 FROM
     CTE LEFT JOIN
-    Employee as e ON CTE.managerId = e.id
+    Employee AS e ON CTE.managerId = e.id
+WHERE cte.name IS NOT NULL
+    AND CTE.managerId = e.id
+    OR e.id IS NOT NULL;
 ```
 ## Level: Easy
 ### 1757.
 Recyclable and Low-Fat Products